 Special arrangements must be made in advance for extended care for each camp session.
 Extended care is child care only (no programming).
 Extended Care is available before and after camp.

 Your child cannot arrive any earlier than 8:00 am if registered for morning care.
 Arrangements must be made with the Department of Recreation by calling 732-390-6797.

 Positive reinforcement, assertive role-modeling and a sense of fair play are generally regarded as key components of camp counseling and leadership.
 Rules are necessary in any organization, and the disciplinary approach taken is reasonable and well communicated.
 If penalties are involved for violations, they will be applied quickly, fairly, calmly, and without undue criticism to campers.

 At the beginning of the camp season, the campers, together with the staff, will develop and write their own set of rules that will help them create a positive environment.
 As a result, the campers will know what is expected of them and will understand what is appropriate behavior for them and for others.

 Disciplinary ActionsCampers who choose not to accept these responsibilities are subject to disciplinary action which may include:

 Disciplinary action will vary according to the frequency, severity, and nature of the incident.

 If your child is not feeling well before camp, please do not send them to camp.
-There is no nurse or facility to keep children who are ill.
+Sick campers will be sent home from camp.

 Youth Council members: